ChrisSmith/GoCats/README.md

 ======

 Example Android App using Go as the primary language.

 Grabs images from /r/aww and displays a new one every couple seconds on your phone.

-Go is used for the networking, json parsing, caching and timer
+Go is used for the networking, json parsing, caching and timer.
+Go source: https://github.com/ChrisSmith/libcats

 ## Quick Setup for Go/Android compilation
 Update Android Tools